TrueSightDAO/.github/README.md

 ## What we do
 We are a DAO, where members can build to earn.
 They can also earn by making correct market predictions with our protocol.
 They can also earn when other members pay to see their predictions.

-Periodically, the DAO can vote to run a 7 day squid game.
-DAO members can join the Squid Game as competitors.
+Periodically, the DAO can vote to run a 7 War of Truths.
+DAO members can join the war as competitors.
 They can also bet on competitors to earn.
 To find our more, read our [quick intro guide](https://github.com/TrueSightDAO/TrueSightDAO/blob/main/assets/2022%20True%20Sight%20DAO%20-%20concept%20presentation.pdf).

 ## How to participate
 Apart from making market predictions, other ways to start earning is by contributing insights or hunting for bounties listed on our bounty board.